 Sara Gia Trongone

 Welcome!
 I am a Postdoctoral Research Associate in the Labor Center at the University of Massachusetts Amherst.
-My research focuses on labor unions and political economy in the U.S.
+My research focuses on labor unions and political economy in the U.S., with a special focus on new worker organizing in industries with low union density and the politics of reproductive work (i.e., educating children, caring for the sick or elderly, feeding others, and other forms of gendered labor).

 I received my PhD in Sociology from the University of Wisconsin-Madison.
-Before starting my doctoral program, I received a master’s degree from the NYU Steinhardt School of Education, focusing on critical pedagogy, and worked as a labor and community organizer in NYC.
-I’m a proud member of UAW Local 2322 (PRO), past co-President of AFT Local 3220 (TAA), and an Advanced Organizer and Trainer for the Emergency Workplace Organizing Committee (EWOC).
+Before graduate school, I worked as a labor and community organizer in NYC.
+I’ve worn a number of different hats on regional campaigns over the years.
+Currently, I am a proud rank-and-file member of PRO-UAW Local 2322’s bargaining committee and an Advanced Organizer and Trainer for the Emergency Workplace Organizing Committee (EWOC).
+I will always have a fondness for social welfare campaigns and universal free school lunch.
 I love talking shop about how to build a multiracial and intersectional working-class movement.